futureson/Covidpageviews/README.md

 ![image](fig/mental20.png)

-# The correlation between mobility change and pageviews
+# Mobility change and pageviews correlation

 Now, let’s focus on the relationship between mobility change and pageviews.
 During 2020, many countries declared a state of emergency and implemented mobility restrictions, including stay-at-home lockdowns, cancellation of events and public gatherings, and restrictions on travels.
 These policies helped to slow the spread of the virus, but also brought side effects to people’s mental health.
 Are people more concerned about their physical health or mental health during lockdown?
 In order to answer this question, we introduce **Google Mobility Reports**.
 By using the similar analysis method as above, we could have a deeper understanding of the relationship between people’s attention shift and their movement change.